 How to Make Frozen Hot Chocolate Nice Cream

-The key to achieving that soft serve consistency with bananas is to start with frozen bananas.
-Take ripe bananas and chop them into ¼ or ½-inch slices.
-Put all of these slices into a resealable bag (like a Ziploc), seal, and pop it in your freezer until those puppies are frozen solid.
 Don’t do what I did the first time and put them in a bowl.
 If you do, they’re a pain to remove.
-(If you did this because you didn’t have any bags, run hot water over the outside of the bowl until the slices come loose.)
+(If you did this because you didn’t have any bags, run hot water over the outside of the bowl until the slices come loose.
+Then buy some bags.)

-Then, put this in your food processor.
-If you don’t have a food processor, I’ve heard a blender works… but no promises.
-Add ¼ cup of coconut cream for every 3 bananas and pulse until it turns into ice cream!
-That’s it!
-For reals!
-At first, the bananas will grind down into little chunks and look sort of like wet popcorn (appealing, I know).
-But keep on pulsing, because it will turn into soft serve!
-You might have to scrape down the sides a few times depending on the strength of your food processor (I use this one).
+At first, the bananas will grind down into little chunks and look sort of like wet popcorn (our favorite!).
+But keep on pulsing, because it will turn into soft serve.
+You might have to scrape down the sides a few times depending on the strength of your food processor.

 - ¼ cup coconut cream

-- Cut bananas into ¼ or ½-inch slices and freeze for at least 2 hours in resealable plastic bag.
+- Cut bananas into ¼ or ½-inch slices.
+Freeze for at least 2 hours in resealable bag.

-Pulse for approximately 5 minute, stopping to scrape the sides as needed, until the mixture is the consistency of soft serve ice cream.
+- Pulse for approximately 5 minutes.
+Stop to scrape the sides as needed, until the mixture is the consistency of soft serve ice cream.

 - Add hot chocolate mix.
 Pulse until combined.